stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 COUNT UP`

 The program above "steps" through the loop in increments of one; however, you can modify the `STEP` value.
-To increment by a value of 5, the `FOR` line would like like the one shown below:
+To increment by a value of 5, the `FOR` line would like the one shown below:

 ```basic
 20 FOR J= 10 TO 30 STEP 5